StefanZander/lecture_notes/swcs/html/docs/index.md

 <!-- Stand: 2019-03-18 -->

 The following pages contain information about the module's main elements and milestones.
-It serves as a guideline in preparing the materials needed for successfully passing the course.
+They serve as a guideline in preparing the materials needed for successfully passing the course.

+The information on this site is separated into

+- **course details**, i.e., objectives, schedule, milestones, assessment etc., and
+- **content details**, i.e., background information about how to write a proper scientific paper.

 ## General Information